 Located somewhere between Ktown and the nearest onramp for the 10 Freeway, Guelaguetza might not be close to all the downtown bars you were group chatting about earlier.
 But find a way to make it happen, because this Oaxacan restaurant on Pico is completely worth the trip.
 The place is actually massive, with live mariachi music, a million different kinds of mezcal, and the best mole you’ll find in LA.

 It’s exciting to imagine your guys night out as some wild throwdown that ends in a four-hour Uber to Vegas at 2am, but the reality is it’s just going to be you and your two closest friends eating until you get tired.
 When the group is small and you just want something great and reliable, Jon & Vinny’s is always the answer.
 The modern, affordable Italian restaurant on Fairfax has fantastic pizzas and pastas and any other Italian comfort food you could want.

 As if being one of the best Thai restaurants in the city wasn’t already enough, the original West Hollywood location of Night+Market has another gift for you and your friends: beer towers.
-That’s right, wash down some crunchy rice salad and spicy chicken wings with a tower of Chang beer in a bright dining room that always seems about one spilled drink away from being a full-out party.
-The Sunset Strip is right outside for afterwards.
+That’s right, wash down some crunchy rice salad and spicy chicken wings with a glass of natural wine in a bright dining room that always seems about one spilled drink away from being a full-out party.
+The Sunset Strip is right outside for afterward.

 Four letters - BYOB.
 That beautiful acronym alone is enough to get even your most frugal friend off his ass and into public, but at Escuela, you can tell everybody they’re getting some pretty solid Mexican food too.
 The move at this neighborhood spot is the pork rib tacos, the shrimp tacos, and all the chips and guac the party can handle.
 Despite being a rather small place, the atmosphere is always festive and there’s a massive round table in the corner that seats up to 13 people.